 If you have further questions please contact the Program Manager – Indoor Environmental Quality.

-SFU has developed heat stress guidelines to help prevent the occurance of heat related exposures and illnesses in university students, faculty, and staff.
+SFU has developed Heat Stress Prevention Guidelines to help prevent the occurance of heat related exposures and illnesses in University students, faculty and staff.

 While unsafe conditions due to cold are very rare indoors, WorkSafeBC provides the following guidance for reducing the risks of hypothermia for outdoor work environments: